 Some go a step further and say you can design your future with the help of affirmations.
-Bob Proctor (whose work I’m currently studying) suggests that if you write on a piece of paper a goal, keep the paper with you at all times and read it as often as you can it will come true.
+Bob Proctor, whose work I’m currently studying, suggests if you write on a piece of paper a goal, keep the paper with you at all times and read it as often as you can, it will come true.

 Let us take the writing your goal on a piece of paper example.

 Let’s say your goal is to become a millionaire in 10 years time.
 You have no idea how to get there.
-Opportunities may come your way but you don’t notice them because you’re so busy managing your day to day problems; your goal seems so farfetched, you don’t see how you could reach it.
+Opportunities may come your way, but you don’t notice them because you’re so busy managing your day to day problems.
+Your goal seems so farfetched, you don’t see how you could reach it.
 But then you meet me (or Bob Proctor).

-Your current model of reality is keeping you alive so your mind wants to keep it as it is.
+Your current model of reality is keeping you alive, so your mind wants to keep it as it is.
 If your current model of reality sees a million dollars in your future, your mind will open up to any opportunity to make money and urge you to take it.
 You will begin to notice all the things that pop up in your life which may result in you getting rich.

 Will this work every time?
-Probably not, but this is the way that all those who have ever achieved their dreams did it.
-And even if you don’t quite achieve your exact goal, you will still go a long way.
+Probably not, but this is the way all those who have ever achieved their dreams did it.
+Even if you don’t quite achieve your exact goal, you will still go a long way.
 You might not become a millionaire, but you will most definitely be richer than your average Joe.

-According to this law, if you know in the bottom of your heart that you are rich then that will become reality (after a slight time delay).
-Whenever you think of something you put out a vibe into the universe.
+According to this law, if you know in the bottom of your heart you are rich, then it will become reality (after a slight time delay).
+Whenever you think of something, you put out a vibe into the universe.
 The universe then answers your vibe and you basically get what you “asked” for.

-To a certain extent the law is true.
-For example if you are kind, others will treat you with kindness in return.

-If however you’re an asshole, people will want to punch you in the face.
+To a certain extent, the law is true.
+For example: if you are kind, others will treat you with kindness in return.
+However, if you’re an asshole, people will want to punch you in the face.

 We’ve all met that one random asshole who was a dick to us for no good reason.
 We’ve all seen ourselves turn into assholes as a result of them being an asshole.
 And even when we manage to muster up the strength to not be a dick in return, the guy still thinks that we’re the ones being the assholes.

-It is also true that if you believe in abundance you will start to see it everywhere you go.
+It is also true that, if you believe in abundance, you will start to see it everywhere you go.
 If you believe the world is filled with money, you are likely to be much more aware of it (and much wealthier as a result).

-Fact of the matter is our realities are subjective.
+Our realities are subjective.
 I may look at a painting and see a landscape, you may see a portrait and another may see an apple tree.
 Someone with a more artistic sense may see a person in front of an apple tree in the middle of a plain.

 So, whether or not we emit vibes out into the universe, (our) reality is always what we think it is.

-When I first read about the law of attraction I decided I would buy into it (just for fun).
-I had an exam in a few days, at math.
+When I first read about the law of attraction, I decided I would buy into it (just for fun).
+I had an exam a few days later, at math.
 This was not an exam I could hope to pass.
 I knew nothing, there was no time to study, nor did I feel like doing so.

 I gave up predicting the future after a while because it seemed so farfetched.
-But recently I did it again.
+But recently, I did it again.

 I had a multiple choice exam for which I barely knew anything.
-In the middle of the exam I remembered the law of attraction and convinced myself that I will pass.
+In the middle of the exam, I remembered the law of attraction and convinced myself I will pass.
 At that exam 80% of the classroom failed.
 I, who knew nothing of the subject, got a 5 (the minimum passing grade).
-Of course this could all have been just coincidence.
+Of course, this could all have been just coincidence.

 Whenever I used the law of attraction I would always tell myself that I will succeed, until I reached a point where I believed it.
 I would have the kind of blind faith you see in the expressions of very religious people.
-And then the magic happened.
+And then it happened.

-Using the law of attraction multiple times in a row does have a habit of failing.
+Using the law of attraction, multiple times in a row, does have a habit of failing.
 The explanation would be that you may be able to convince yourself once in a while, but doing it too often is a bit much.
-Or perhaps your luck has simply ran out, who knows?
+Or perhaps your luck has simply ran out.
+Who knows?

-Also, since your brain is convinced of your success it gives you access to all your resources.
-I remember being completely alert when in the exam room, nothing missed my eyes; I was looking for any opportunity I could find.
+Also, since your brain is convinced of your success, it gives you access to all your resources.
+I remember being completely alert when in the exam room.
+Nothing missed my eyes.
+I was looking for any opportunity I could find.